Lolo-dot/Homies-Smart-Lock/README.md

 # Homies SmartLock
 This is the repository for our CAPSTONE project.
 ### Team Members
-Shermal Marasinghe
++ Shermal Marasinghe
-Steven Vu
++ Steven Vu
-Gurarshdeep Singh
++ Gurarshdeep Singh
-Elochuwku BOC
++ Elochuwku BOC - Ifeobu
 ### Distribution of work
 #### Steven Vu
 + Creating a remote OLED subsystem to display lock/unlock status.